all-ride/ride-app/manual/Core/Dependencies.md

 ### Get All Dependencies

-To get all implementation of a interface, you can call:
+To get all implementation of an interface, you can call:

     <?php